List of unreleased projects by Kanye West: Bump J and Sly Polaroid EP

 In an interview with Fake Shore Drive, Bump J was asked why he and fellow Goon Squad member Sly Polaroid had been recently pictured with West in Wyoming.
 In response, he revealed that he had been planning a collaborative album with Sly Polaroid produced by West, with co-production by BoogzDaBeast.
 Ronny J is also believed to have contributed production, as he was featured in an Instagram post West made of a studio session with him and Bump J. The last time West had done production for Bump J was on his 2006 mixtape Chicagorilla.

-Cyhi the Prynce album
+CyHi the Prynce album

-West had previously planned a "Dr. Dre & Eminem" styled collaborative album with Cyhi the Prynce, as revealed by the latter, who tweeted that his 2015 song "Elephant in the Room" was originally created for it, with West giving him the instrumental and the song's concept.
+West had previously planned a "Dr. Dre & Eminem" styled collaborative album with CyHi the Prynce, as revealed by the latter, who tweeted that his 2015 song "Elephant in the Room" was originally created for it, with West giving him the instrumental and the song's concept.
 West began working work on an album for Cyhi on June 11, 2018, with Cyhi tweeting that West had started putting aside multiple song ideas for him.
-Cyhi claimed on June 29 that two of West's next Wyoming albums were completed, but weren't released as he "[wanted] to do another one".
+Cyhi claimed on June 29 that two of West's next Wyoming albums were completed, but weren't released as he "[wanted] to do another one."
 In June 2019, he would once again claim that he and West were working on "a few albums" together, including his own album, meant to be released by the end of the summer.

+Good Ass Job (2018 collaborative album)

+Chance the Rapper, a fellow Chicago rapper who had previously collaborated with West on "Ultralight Beam," stated in a May 2016 interview that he and West intended to revisit and complete Good Ass Job.
+That September, Chance stated the album was "far from done"; it was predicted that other projects, such as Cruel Winter and a potential Drake collaboration, were likely to be higher priorities for West at the time.